enoch85/ovms-home-assistant/README.md

 ### Basic Setup

 1. Go to Settings → Devices & Services → Add Integration
-2. Search for "OVMS MQTT Integration" and select it
+2. Search for "OVMS" and select it
 3. Enter the MQTT broker details:
    - MQTT Broker: Your broker address
    - Port: Choose between standard (1883) or TLS/SSL (8883)